serverless/event-gateway/README.md

 across multiple cloud provider or even in both cloud and on-premise data centers.

 The Event Gateway is a stateless service and there is no direct communication between different instances.
 All configuration data is shared using backing DB.
-If the instance from region A needs to call a function from region B the invocation is not routed through the instance in region 2.
-The instance from region A invokes the function from region 2 directly.
+If the instance from region 1 needs to call a function from region 2 the invocation is not routed through the instance in region 2.
+The instance from region 1 invokes the function from region 2 directly.

 ```